Board of Directors

 Andy has spent many years investing in, and providing legal and business assistance to, companies in the healthcare and technology fields, including education technology companies.
 He has served on the boards of numerous for-profit companies and nonprofit organizations, including City Collegiate Charter School, the Edmund Burke School (which he chaired), and LearnZillion, an education technology company.
 Before making private investments on his own, he was a principal and co-founder of Fairfax Partners, a Virginia-based venture capital firm specializing in the creation and management of companies in healthcare and information technology.
 Andy previously served as an Assistant United States Attorney for the District of Columbia.
 Prior to his tenure as a federal prosecutor, he was an associate at Hogan & Hartson (now Hogan Lovells) practicing in the firm’s commercial litigation section.
 Andy holds a B.A. from Yale University in Classical Civilization and a J.D. from the University of Virginia School of Law.
 He and his wife have four daughters and live in Washington, D.C.

 Maura Marino is Co-Founder and Chief Executive Officer of Education Forward DC.
-Maura previously served as the Managing Partner of the DC Schools Fund at NewSchools Venture Fund.
-Prior to joining NewSchools, she served as Program Director and Lead Teacher at East Palo Alto High School, a charter school in Northern California founded by Aspire Public Schools.
-During graduate school, Maura worked on the Network Growth Team at the KIPP Foundation, implementing their national growth strategy.
-Maura sits on the board of directors for DC Prep, and Ingenuity Prep Public Charter Schools, The Equity Lab as well as Education Board Partners.
-Maura earned a BA with honors in American Studies from Stanford University, an MA in teaching secondary social studies from Columbia University, and an MBA from Harvard University.
+Prior to launching Education Forward DC in July 2016, Maura served as the Managing Partner at NewSchools Venture Fund and Lead Teacher at East Palo Alto High School.
+Maura sits on the board of directors for DC Prep Public Charter School, the DC Charter School Alliance, and The Equity Lab.
+Maura is driven by Education Forward DC’s mission to accelerate the work of visionary leaders to foster a city of high-quality, equitable public schools for every D.C. student and family.
+Maura earned a BA with honors in American Studies from Stanford University, an MA in teaching Secondary Social Studies from Columbia University, and an MBA from Harvard University.